Amine136/object-detection-with-yolo-obb/README.md

 ### Folder Structure
 1. testset/: Contains sample test images for validating the detection model.
-2. main.py: The Streamlit application for uploading images and visualizing results.
+2. object_detection.py: The Streamlit application for uploading images and visualizing results.
 3. requirements.txt: List of dependencies required to run the project.
+4. model.pt: The Yolo model